Copyright © 1999-2017, NZ Cult List (Cults.co.nz)

 The Passion of the Christ.
 2004.
 A film by Mel Gibson (a Roman Catholic) portraying the Passion of Jesus Christ - the last few hours of Christ's life before his Crucifixion.
 The most important thing to note about the movie is that it really is about the passion.
 The life and teaching of Christ – and even the resurrection – barely get a mention.
 Claims the movie is anti-semitic are quite unfounded, as the movie shows both good and bad Jews, and good and bad Romans.
 (NB.
 Jesus was a Jew.)
 It probably well deserves its R16 rating in New Zealand (since changed to R15 after a theatre chain complained) because of the attention to gory detail in the scourging and crucifixion of Jesus.

 The Shack.
 2017.
-Based on a fiction book of the same name written by William Paul Young.
+Based on a fiction book of the same name written by William Paul Young and published ten years earlier, in 2007.
 Although watered down from the false teachings of the book, it still contains much heresy.
 See Staying Outside the Shack for some examples.

 Zeitgeist, the Movie.
 A strongly stupid movie which takes cheap (and factually incorrect) shots at Christianity including claiming it was (conspiracy warning) started by the Romans as a means of controlling people, tries to present the September 11 tragedies as being a massive conspiracy to give an excuse to go to war, and sees income tax as being another conspiracy to provide a way of controlling the population while reducing everyone to poverty.
 The movie promotes what is basically Marxism as a solution to the perceived problem of profit.
 Conspiracies abound to such a degree that in a review for The Skeptics Society – not exactly a Christian friendly outfit – Tim Callahan summarises it by concluding "Zeitgeist is The Da Vinci Code on steroids."
 Wikipedia's Zeitgeist article criticism section quotes an article in the Irish Times saying: